cdenq/cdenq/README.md

 Why?
 Because I'm deeply fascinated with the study of patterns, particulary in service of problem-solving!
 To me, data science is one of most direct (and fun) domains through which I can use applied pattern-recognition to create meaningful, real-world impact. 🌎

-This GitHub documents my avid self-learning and serial project-building journey from scratch.
-It's been officially [6 months] since I learned my first line of code!
+This GitHub documents my avid self-directed and project-focused journey into data science.

 Feel free to reach out to me through any of my links!